geiszla/rand-lootomizer/README.md

 # Rand Lootomizer

-A loot table randomizer inspired by [SethBling's](https://www.youtube.com/watch?v=3JEXAZOrykQ), but modifies the loots a bit, so that the game is statistically probable to be finishable by removing the `killed_by_player` conditions from items.
-This way they still drop something even if they are blocks/chests/etc.
+A loot table randomizer inspired by [SethBling's](https://www.youtube.com/watch?v=3JEXAZOrykQ), but modifies the loots a bit, so that the game is statistically guaranteed to be finishable.
+By removing the `killed_by_player` conditions from items, we can make sure they drop something even if they are blocks/chests/etc.

 ## Get Started